BloomTechBackend/bd-team-project-support-zebra/support_zebra/reflection.md

   anything you would want to do differently at stand-up to make it more useful to you?
 * Did you over or underestimate the work you could complete during your sprints?
+  - We underestimated the work we could complete the sprint
-  What have you learned that will help you better estimate work next time?
+* What have you learned that will help you better estimate work next time?

 ## Looking ahead